Khao Yai National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A, B, C and O. It's important that you find the right kind.
-The majority of adapters currently being sold are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A, B, C and O. It's important that you find the necessary kind.
+The vast majority of adapters currently sold are just plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 Airplane phone mount